s-matyukevich/raspberry-pi-os/docs/lesson01/linux/project-structure.md

 * [drivers](https://github.com/torvalds/linux/tree/v4.14/drivers) This is the largest folder in the Linux kernel.
 It contains implementations of all device drivers.
 * [fs](https://github.com/torvalds/linux/tree/v4.14/fs) You can look here to find different filesystem implementations.

-This explanation is very high-level, but this is enough for now.In the next chapter, we will try to examine Linux build system in some details.
+This explanation is very high-level, but this is enough for now.
+In the next chapter, we will try to examine Linux build system in some details.

 ##### Previous Page